Written by Patrick C. O’Connor, MAI

 The Texas law was unusual in that while rendition was mandatory, there was no penalty for not rendering.
 Therefore, many property owners did not render because it was not material, was not convenient or would dramatically increase their tax liability.
 For many small business owners, the value of the personal property and the associated property taxes are modest and not a material issue for the business.

 Chief appraisers at central appraisal districts and tax entities have long been concerned that a material amount of business personal property is not being taxed.
 There is a reasonable concern that if business personal property owners are not being taxed equitably with real property owners, the burden of taxation is shifted from owners of personal property to owners of real property.

 Impetus for Change

 Several factors combined to make business personal property rendition a hot topic.
-In Robinson vs. Budget Rent-a-Car Systems, a 2001 appeals court decision, the court clarified that the chief appraiser may sue to force a business personal property owner to render BPP.
+In Robinson vs. Budget Rent-a-Car Systems, a prior years appeals court decision, the court clarified that the chief appraiser may sue to force a business personal property owner to render BPP.
 In addition to the objective of chief appraisers to equitably spread the burden of property taxation, fiscal shortfalls at many city, county and school entities as well as at the state level have raised the government’s need to ensure it is receiving all due revenue based on current tax laws.

 Although Robinson vs. Budget allowed chief appraisers to sue property owners who did not render, this was a largely unsatisfactory remedy due to the financial costs and political stigma of chief appraisers suing large numbers of taxpayers.
 The other possible solution was for chief appraisers to “guess high” on assessed values in order to effectively force business personal property owners to provide information.
 Fortunately, few chief appraisers have chosen this option.